Try Interactive Demo

 Can I code an app with no experience?

-Yes, you can code an app with no experience using no-code platforms like Knack.
-These platforms provide drag-and-drop interfaces and pre-built components to make app development faster and more accessible.
+Yes, you can create an app with no coding experience using AI-powered no-code platforms like Knack.
+These platforms provide drag-and-drop interfaces and pre-built components that make app development accessible to anyone.
+But if you want to learn traditional coding with no experience, it can require a significant time investment of 6-12 months before you can build a serious app.

 How long does it take to code an app?